Pardalotus/metabeak/doc/decisions.md

 5, embedded JavaScript with V8.

-## 2: Different V8 isolate per user
+## 2: Different V8 isolate per user.

 Trust that the isolation is safe.
 But belt and braces.